cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ### Color literals

-Mindustry Logic recognizes special literals designed for encoding colors.
+Mindustry Logic recognizes special literals designed for encoding colors in version 7 and higher.
 These literals use `%` (a percent character) as a prefix, followed by six or eight hexadecimal digits.
 The first six digits encode red, green and blue channels respectively, the (optional) 7th-8th digits encode the alpha channel (0 = transparent, 255 = opaque), when not specified, the alpha channel defaults to opaque:

 * `%FF0000`: bright red
 * `%007F00`: dark green